TypeCellOS/BlockNote/packages/website/docs/examples/custom-ui.md

 const { isDark } = useData();
 </script>

-# Custom UI
+# Making UI Elements From Scratch

-In this example, we create a custom, static Formatting Toolbar, as well as a custom Slash Menu and Side Menu.
+In this example, we create a custom static Formatting Toolbar from scratch, as well as a Slash Menu and Side Menu.

 **Relevant Docs:**